borablanca/orgmodeweb/README.md

 - When saving the org file, OrgModeWeb tries to keep the file as similar as possible to the original, however minor differences may occur such as number of empty lines, but the information will be same.

 - Tested and works on latest versions of modern browsers (Chrome, Firefox, Opera, Edge) and Android versions.
 Haven't tested older versions.
 Haven't tested on Safari but since it supports service-workers, should work fine.

+## Next

+Some features I am planning to implement:

+- An action toolbar for fast setting of todo, priority, tag, schedule and deadline of headings
+- Move forward and backward days on agenda view
+- Capturing notes
+- Logging of state changes as in org-mode
+- Clocking as in org-mode

 ## Installation